 Balancer Tax Reporting

-TokenTax connects to Balancer for easy crypto-currency trade tracking and tax filing.
+TokenTax imports Balancer data for easy cryptocurrency trade tracking and tax filing.

 History of the Balancer DeFi protocol